CatzillaOrz/TOIEC/README.md

 - My destination is live and make some difference, so I need to learn and take chance, don't limit myself, both mind and reality.
 Remember to enjoy you life, because, you only live one life.
 - YOLO
 - edit by iPhone lol.
+- if I lose myself I loss it all